 Let’s say you are using Microsoft Outlook and you have to design & send a HTML email (for example, a HTML newsletter with some text & images).
 First of all, you will quickly learn that – if you design the email using Outlook or Word – the email source code will actually render badly on other email clients.
 This happens because Outlook is generating the email source code using mostly VML (Vector Markup Language) which is poorly supported by other email clients.
+So how do you insert HTML code to Outlook emails?

 You will have to somehow import a clean HTML source code, to an Outlook email, in order to get it displayed correctly on most email client applications.